angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 Vitest therefore aims for Jest compatibility when it comes to matchers.
 Compatibility with Jasmine is not a goal at all.
 In practice, the amount of required changes is usually small (mainly for `toBeTrue`/`toBeFalse` and `toHaveBeenCalledOnceWith`), but it does exist.
 For asynchronous expectations, the pattern is even different.
-But don't worry: the chances that your project uses `expectAsync` are very low, because the Angular documentation always showed custom helper functions instead.
+But don't worry: the chances that your project uses `expectAsync` are very low, because the Angular documentation always showed Angular-specific helper functions instead.
 Because of this, most projects will probably not need additional changes here.

 ### Spies and mocks